An Exploratory Study of the Design Impact of Language Features for Aspect-oriented Interfaces

 ACM Reference

 Dyer, R. et al. 2012.
 An Exploratory Study of the Design Impact of Language Features for Aspect-oriented Interfaces.
-AOSD ’12: 11th International Conference on Aspect-Oriented Software Development (Mar.
-2012).
+Proceedings of the 11th International Conference on Aspect-oriented Software Development, AOSD, Potsdam, Germany (2012), 143–154.

 BibTeX Reference